 In the later part of the Book-III, Socrates discusses the way of living or the public life of the guardians and auxiliaries.
 Their life is to be the complement of the system of education.
 The main aim is to make the person realise that he is first and foremost a servant of the community.
-His happiness consists in doing his duty as well as he can; to do otherwise would be hard to him.
+His happiness consists in doing his duty.